clavigo/test-task/README.md

 - **Protected Routes**:
   An `authMiddleware` checks for the presence of a valid token in the `Authorization` header of incoming requests.
   If the token is valid, the user payload is attached to the request and access is granted.

+---

+## Client routes

+- **/** — The main page displaying the slot machine game (SpinSlotPage).

+- **/registration** — User registration page where new users can create an account.

+- **/login** — User login page (LoginPage) for existing users to sign in.

+- **/unauthorized** — A page shown when a user tries to access a protected resource without proper authorization (UnauthorizedPage).

+--

+## Context Usage

+The app uses **React Context** (AppContext) to manage and share global state across components without prop drilling.

+The AppProvider component wraps the entire app and provides key state values and functions such as:

+- **credits** and **balance** — user’s current game credits and balance.

+- **slots** and **isSpinning** — state of slot machine symbols and their spinning animation.

+- Functions to fetch data, handle spins, update credits, user registration, login, and more.

+This centralized state management via context allows components at any level to access and update shared data easily and consistently.